Owen Riegling

 Owen Michael Riegling (born 1998) is a Canadian country music singer and songwriter.
 He is currently signed to Universal Music Canada and Big Loud Records.
-He has charted with the singles "Love (The Sweater Song)", "Old Dirt Roads", "Moonshines", and "Taillight This Town".
-He released his debut album Bruce County (From the Beginning) on November 1, 2024.
+He has charted multiple singles including "Old Dirt Roads", "Moonshines", "Taillight This Town", and "Love Hate Love".
+He released his debut album Bruce County (From the Beginning) in 2024.
+His second album In the Feeling was released in April 2026.

 Early life

 Riegling grew up on a 100-acre farm in Mildmay, Ontario.
 He began playing the guitar at eleven years old, after receiving one as a Christmas gift.
-He performed for the first time as part of his guitar teacher Roger Williamson's band (Tattoos 'N Whiskey), before progressing to play covers of Eric Church songs at local venues.
+He performed for the first time as part of his guitar teacher Roger Williamson's band, before progressing to play covers of Eric Church songs at local venues.
 Riegling initially attended business school after high school, but realized he enjoyed playing music more.
 He elected to attend the Ontario Institute of Audio Recording Technology for music production, after he had won a free recording session in a contest.

 Career

 In July 2019, Riegling independently released the song "Smoke Man".
 The song was included on his debut extended play Empty Room, which was released on September 4, 2020.
 In August 2022, Riegling won the Boots and Hearts Emerging Artist Showcase contest, securing him a single release with Universal Music Canada, songwriting sessions, and a trip to Nashville.

 In June 2023, Riegling signed a record deal with Universal Music Canada and released his debut radio single "Love (The Sweater Song)".
 He was also nominated for "Rising Star" at the CMA Ontario Awards.
 In August 2023, Riegling released the song "Old Dirt Roads", which later became his second single at Canadian country radio.
 In October 2023, he was an opening act for American country artist Tyler Hubbard on his solo headlining tour in Canada.
 Later that fall, Riegling joined Robyn Ottolini as the opening act for the Canadian dates on her "All My Friends Are Hot Tour".
 In 2024, he joined Chase Rice's "Get Western Tour" as an opening act for most of the Canadian dates.
 On May 24, 2024, Riegling released the extended play Bruce County, which included the single "Moonshines".
 He was nominated in four categories at the 2024 Canadian Country Music Awards, and won Breakthrough Artist of the Year and Songwriter of the Year.
 In the late fall of 2024, Riegling embarked on his debut headling tour across Canada, "The Old Dirt Road Trip".
+He released his debut album Bruce County (From the Beginning) on November 1, 2024.

 In August 2025, Riegling signed a U.S. record deal with Big Loud Records, in conjunction with Universal Music Canada.
 He released the single "Taillight This Town" in October 2025.
+Riegling released his second album In the Feeling on April 17, 2026.
+The album included the single "Love Hate Love".
+He will support the album with his headlining "In the Feeling Tour" with twenty-six dates across Canada and the United States in the summer and fall of 2026.